 Similar to the web and interactive media certificate, this degree provides students with the web development, technical programming and graphic design skills necessary to build web and multimedia sites.
 In addition, it includes capstone courses that develop creative and practical skills beyond what is taught in the certificate program, as well as coursework that meets the general education requirements for a Schoolcraft associate in applied science (AAS) degree.
 The degree strengthens the student’s position in the profession and gives the student an academic credential with a higher standing.

-All courses are not offered each semester.
-Students should work with an academic advisor, counselor or CGT faculty to develop a schedule that will work for them.
 Students who satisfactorily complete all college and program requirements qualify for an associate in applied science degree.
 Students wishing to pursue a post-associate certificate must have a computer graphics technology associate degree or equivalent professional experience.

 Download the Curriculum Guide (PDF)

 Program Total 61-62 Credits

 * These classes are offered as independent learning.
 Contact CGT faculty.

 Not all courses are offered each semester.
 Students should work with an academic advisor, counselor or Computer Graphics Technology (CGT) faculty to develop a schedule that will work for them.
 Students planning to transfer should check the transfer institution's requirements/guides or discuss their options with an academic advisor or counselor.
 Number of credits may vary depending on the course selection.